 These washer teeth can also absorb shock and vibration.
 It is used to lock shallow-headed fasteners into place.

 3. Plain Washer

 A plain washer is a flat disc.
-It has a hole in its centre through which a bolt, stud or set-screw can pass.
+It has a hole in its center through which a bolt, stud, or set-screw can pass.
 By using it, the surface below the bolts or nuts becomes plain.
 In this way, the pressure of the nut is uniform on the entire surface.
 This washer is of the following standard: